 Darker shading color for thick material and lighter shading color for thin and light fabric.

 How to Shade Clothes – Coloring and Shading Shirt Folds

 The way I color shirt folds is that I think of where the light is hitting the shirt and what is either under the shirt or next to the shirt.
 You have to make sure you take into account the materials next to the shirt too.
 Think about the bounce light.

 In cel shading, though, we can simplify coloring quite a bit.
 So in the example drawing, I colored the shirt based on the lines that the shirt had.
 So the shading follows the folds of the shirt.

 And if you are drawing metal, well, that also has its own way of reflecting light and creating shadows.

-When you are coloring your drawings, try to think about what kind of light source there is.
-Is the character inside a room, where there might be a cold light coming from a ceiling lamp, or is there a fireplace somewhere that is oozing that warm red hue and yellow hue to the clothing.
+When you are coloring clothes, try to think about what kind of light source there is.
+Is the character inside a room, where there might be a cold light coming from a ceiling lamp, or is there a fireplace somewhere that is oozing that warm red hue and yellow hue to the clothing?

-What if the character is outside, is there a sunset, night sky, or bright clear sky?
-In the example drawing, I’m having a clear, bright sky kind of color hitting the clothes.
-It’s also coming from the side so, while I tend to use a light source coming straight above, this drawing was a bit different.
+What if the character is outside?
+Is there a sunset, night sky, or bright clear sky?
+In the example drawing, I’m having a clear, bright sky color hitting the clothes.
+The shirt color could have been colored with a blue hue, but the “lavender” hue works better with the skirt color.